Originally published: October 2012 Last updated: April 2022

 I got myself into a huge mess…

-They’re dealing with a major canine behavior problem, and they’re apologizing.
+They’re dealing with an incredibly frustrating issue, and they’re apologizing.

 For the record, you don’t have to apologize.

 For better or for worse, this is part of dog ownership culture: if your dog has a behavior problem, you did something to cause it.
-This idea is reinforced everywhere you look, from dog training reality shows to pet owner message boards.
+This idea is reinforced everywhere you look, from dog training reality shows to social media.

 Is it true?
-Is it really your fault that Sparky is pooping in his crate or trying to kill your visitors?
-Yeah, you might be doing something wrong; I know I made plenty of stupid mistakes with my dogs.
+Is it really your fault that Sparky growls over his food bowl or lunges at strangers?
+Sure, you might be doing something wrong; I know I’ve made plenty of stupid mistakes with my dogs.
 It helps ease the gnawing guilt to remember that I was doing what I thought was best with the knowledge I had at the time.

-Or maybe you’re not doing anything wrong – sometimes dogs are just nuts.
+Or maybe you’re not doing anything wrong – there is a genetic component to behavior, after all.

 It doesn’t matter whose fault it is.